Table of Contents

-However, even if you stop using the battery when it swells, you still have to render it safe (a process I'll get into later on).
+However, even if you stop using the battery when it swells, you still have to render it safe (a process I'll get into later on in the LiPo Disposal section).
 If you puncture a LiPo that has swollen and still has a charge, it can still catch fire.
 This is because the unstable bonds that exist in a charged battery are in search of a more stable state of existence.
 That's how a battery works; you destroy a stable chemical bond to create an unstable chemical bond.
 Unstable bonds are more apt to release their energy in the pursuit of a more stable bond.

 When a LiPo is punctured, the lithium reacts with the humidity in the atmosphere and heats up the battery.
 This heat excites the unstable bonds, which break, releasing energy in the form of heat.
 The Thermal Runaway starts, and you again get a very hot and dangerous fire.

-The entire process of building up that lithium oxide usually takes around 300-400 charge/discharge cycles to reach a tipping point.
-That's a typical lifetime of a LiPo battery.
-But when we heat the batteries up during a run, or discharge them lower than 3.0 volts per cell, or physically damage them in any way, or allow water to enter the batteries (and I mean inside the foil wrapping), it reduces the life of the battery, and hastens the build up of Li2O.
+The entire process of building up that lithium oxide, in a perfect world, takes around 300-400 charge/discharge cycles to reach a tipping point.
+A typical lifetime of a LiPo battery is closer to 150-250 cycles, because when we heat the batteries up during a run, or discharge them lower than 3.0 volts per cell, or physically damage them in any way, or allow water to enter the batteries (and I mean inside the foil wrapping), it reduces the life of the battery, and hastens the build up of Li2O.